vonnieda/dimple/README.md

 - an open source and cross-platform music player that celebrates music and privacy.
 - an open source, cross-platform music player for the open Internet.
 - a private music streaming service, just for you, in a single app.
+- a local first, open source, music platform in an app.

 It runs on all the common desktops and mobiles, and gives you all the power of a streaming service in a beautiful, self-contained app.